lugocorp/moonshot/README.md

 <img src="moonshot.svg" height="300px"/>

 # Moonshot
-An optionally-typed object-oriented language that extends Lua.
-This project allows you to use your favorite Lua libraries and frameworks with a better organized and error-safe syntax.
-This is a compiler, so it has no effect on the performance at runtime.
+Moonshot is an optionally-typed object-oriented extension language for Lua.
+This project allows you to use your favorite Lua libraries and frameworks with a more organized and less error-safe code base.
+Moonshot is lightweight, the command line tool compiles to under 20KB.
+It gives you full interop with vanilla Lua as well as a fully developed optional typing system.

 ## Todo
 - [x] Obtain a grammar for vanilla Lua code